-Not only is the QANTAS premium economy seat a huge step up from the standard economy seat, you also get extra perks such as noise canceling headphones, full size blanket and pillows, and enhanced menus.
+Not only is the QANTAS premium economy seat a huge step up from the standard economy seat, you also get extra perks such as noise canceling headphones (something you won’t get in Lufthansa premium economy), full size blanket and pillows, and enhanced menus.
 It’s essentially what international business class used to be 15 to 20 years ago.
 That’s what I call progress.

 I personally found the materials and textures used in these premium economy seats to be really sharp.
 No, I don’t mean all pointy and prickly – I mean super stylish in a “omg I want these seats at home” kind of way.
 This is one of the best looking economy class cabins I’ve seen in a while.
 Yeah, the Air Transat A330-300 economy class cabin was really cool, but in a different way.
 That was just flashy good fun.
 This QANTAS interior is downright classy.

 Is QANTAS premium economy food better than what you get in regular economy?